-‘Your one stop shop for everything at Durham University’: DUPulse releases new timetables for Freshers’ Week
+‘Your one stop shop for everything at Durham Uni’: DUPulse releases Freshers’ timetables

-We spoke to the founders of DUPulse about their growing platform in Durham
+The Durham Tab spoke to the founders of DUPulse about their growing platform

-DUPulse’s founders, Adam and Aryan, spoke to The Durham Tab about their upcoming plans to “revolutionise” the events scene here at the University.
-They have released a holistic timetable, set to be released every Sunday, ranging from university-wide events to college societies.
+DUPulse’s founders, Adam and Aryan, spoke to The Durham Tab about their upcoming plans to “revolutionise” the events scene here at the university.

 DUPulse’s weekly timetable

-The timetable is intended to make societies much more accessible to students, given that there are roughly 200 societies for 17 colleges at Durham.
+The timetable makes societies much more accessible to students by uniting them all under one single network.
+Given that there are roughly 200 societies for 17 colleges at Durham, the platform simplifies options by making them easy to find.

-Students will be safe knowing that the channel won’t be spammed with unnecessary content.
-DUPulse remains committed to quality collaborations, insisting on being selective over which businesses they work with.
+DUPulse remains committed to quality collaborations, insisting on being selective over which businesses they work with, and doesn’t spam its channel with unnecessary content.

 ‘Run by students, for students’